dhchan/GUI-Image-Display/README.md

 # GUI-Image-Display
 A python image display GUI that displays the image files in any folder of the user’s computer.
-Allows the user to cycle through the images using either arrow keys or button press, and to navigate to other folders by typing in the path to that folder.
+Allows the user to cycle through the images using, arrow keys, button press, or clicking on the file name from a table, and to navigate to other folders by typing in the path to that folder.